-NFTs burst into photography, just as they once did into art, sports, or video games.
-Photographers and collectors are increasingly using NFTs as tools of expression to disseminate their work and generate income directly.
+NFTs burst into photography as they once did into art, sports, or video games.
+Photographers and collectors increasingly use NFTs as tools of expression to disseminate their work and generate income directly.

 Non Fungible Tokens (NFTs) can be uniquely associated with digital or real-world objects using blockchain to represent ownership and copyright.
 Today, photographers, like any creator, are forging an increasingly close relationship with NFTs.
 A photograph bought for $2,300 sold for $30,400 two months later.
 In Hong Kong, five photos in NFT format exceeded $1 million.

 Photographs and NFT

 Because NFTs enable the creation of blockchain-based digital certificates while maintaining copyright immutably, many artists use these digital assets to publicize their work directly.
 NFTs allow them to monetize photographs without intermediaries and, in some cases, generate royalties for each sale and negotiation of their creations.
 In the case of collectors, NFTs are also useful in representing ownership rights over the images, a fundamental feature in case they want to exchange, sell, or negotiate a photographic work.
 Vantica Trading promotes its NFT collections on the OpenSea platform.

 Blockchain technology and its derivatives are bursting with force in the photographic industry and, in the process, changing the perception that photographers, creators, and artists have about NFTs.
 Dozens of photographers are now recognizing the opportunities offered by the blockchain industry and NFTs.